Best Men's Beanies of 2021

 Knowing you have a solid product is important, and we went through vigorous testing to pick out which beanies were built to last.
 Two of our favorites through it all were the Under Armour Tactical Stealth 2.0 Beanie and the Minus33 Merino Wool Ridge Cuff Beanie.
 Under Armour leaves nothing to ask for with its crisp knitting, clean seams, and durable design, where the Minus33 beanie is made to last with high-quality merino wool and well-designed assembly.

 Some of the beanies we put through our thorough testing did not hold up as well as the others when it came to quality and construction.
-The Satinior Trawler again found itself at the lowest rank here, as the material and quality control was not the best, along with a rough seam made this one stay at the bottom.
-The Connectyle Classic Men's Warm Winter Hat also ranked on the low end due to the internal seams being a bit more haphazardly put together than many others and the pilling that occurred after a relatively short period of time.
+The Satinior Trawler again found itself at the lowest rank here, as the material and quality control was not the best, along with a rough seam.
+The Connectyle Classic also ranked on the low end due to the internal seams being a bit more haphazardly put together than many others and the pilling that occurred after a relatively short period of time.

 Keeping warm is what cold-weather gear is all about.
 We want a beanie that will make sure we get warm and stay warm, so we ran each one through a huge range of temperatures to determine which ones worked best.
 Testing in the Northeast U.S. over two months of changing fall weather let us test anywhere from 5°F to 72°F. Various activity levels and durations of time outdoors were used to assess just how warm each beanie was.

 If it's time to wear a beanie, chances are the temperature is dropping, and you're looking to keep warm.
 We evaluated which beanies keep you the warmest and which ones might leave you running back to the campfire.
-Our favorites here included the Meriwool Merino Wool Cuff Beanie.
+We love the Meriwool Merino Cuff.
 With heavy-duty but slim-fitting merino wool, this one regulates your temperature like none other.
 When you're heating up, it can breathe and wick to cool you down, but when the cold gets harsh, this one keeps you nice and warm.
-The Top Level Cuffed Plain Skull Knit Cap was also at the top of the list.
+The Top Level Cuffed was also at the top of the list.
 With its 100% tight-knit acrylic build, it may not be the most breathable, but it gets super warm and stays that way even in the worst weather.

-The Under Armour Tactical Stealth 2.0 Beanie kept us warm in moderate weather and temperatures but wasn't quite there when it got really frigid, still leaving it ideal for exercise and uses other than in the worst of it.
+The Under Armour Tactical Stealth 2.0 Beanie kept us warm in moderate conditions but wasn't quite up to par when temperatures turned frigid.
+Although, this option is still ideal for exercise or other applications that don't involve harsh weather.
 The Satinior Trawler once again hit the lower end of the ranking here.
 Its shallow depth, thin material, airy weave, and lack of coverage just didn't cut it in any amount of cold.

 Our men's beanie review was designed to help you find the perfect hat to match your lifestyle.
 Our in-depth analysis revealed the strengths and weaknesses of each product to help you discover the features that are right for you.
 Countless hours went into the research and testing to ensure we could help you pick out the right beanie for your needs this winter and beyond.